MICHIGAN COINS FOR

 |||||||

-some children or bargain-hunters that we’re marking down to $1.
+bargain-hunters that we’re marking down to $1.
 Copper cents.
-We have several sets – yours will be similar
+We have several sets – yours will be

 |||||